Description

 However, you could also commit the wood block to backing up this kind of lapping film (PLEASE PLEASE PLEASE consider to use my Amazon link to finalize a purchase, any purchase, all that matters is you click and buy within ~30mins and I’ll earn ~1-2% of your purchase price, costs you nothing!) so that you can establish a bevel on your razor very quickly which is quite concave.

 This is a mostly-labor-and-shipping stock-keeping-unit.
-I’ve shaped this wood block using this special concave lapping plate and sandpaper; it is a tremendous mess of fine dust, and quite certainly a miserable ~1.2hrs labor, and that’s with it only being polished to a 400-grit surface fineness on the three ‘flat’ facets and out to 1000# on the shaped facet; this bass wood proved much heavier than the similar blocks I’d found in the past, in fact this thing’s only 3x3x8″ originally and weighs well beyond 1lb.
+I’ve shaped this wood block using this special concave lapping plate and sandpaper; it is a tremendous mess of fine dust, and quite certainly a miserable ~1.2hrs labor, and that’s with it “only” being polished to 1000# on the shaped facet; this bass wood proved much heavier than the similar blocks I’d found in the past, in fact this thing’s only 3x3x8″ originally and weighs well beyond 1lb.

 Wood-to-wood variances, and even variances within the wood blocks themselves, cause all the same issues as in shaping Belgian coticules and other natural whetstones which have meaningful variance in their density across the plane of even a whetstone; water will run its course, one side or facet will put up less of a fight than the other side or facet, and your wood block as delivered will likely have some lack of a parallelism between the base 3×8″ facet and the ‘level’ of the shaped facet.